 The best thing about this dish is that you can make this entire recipe in three pieces while parts of it are cooking for maximum efficiency.
+I’m super busy and on the go so multitasking in the kitchen is my friend.
 Prep the tofu then stick it in the oven while you make the sauce and spiralize your zucchini noodles.
 When you’re done with those two tasks, the tofu is ready and dinner is ready to go.

 - 1 Tablespoon coconut oil, divided

 - 2 large zucchini with ends removed (or 4 small) to create 2 cups of zoodles